gamzemdn/SV-EViz-web-tool/README.md

 ---

-## Citations for Tools Used in This Framework
+## Citations for Frameworks Used in SV-EViz
 SV-EViz was evaluated using Manta output of the HG00514 sample, with the UniVar SV catalog used as the reference dataset.
 The figures presented here belong to this case study.

 - **SURVIVOR** – A tool for merging, comparing, simulating, and evaluating structural variants.